Intellectual Fields of Consciousness and the Chiropractic Term Innate Intelligence in the Literature

 The evolution of consciousness has been accelerating.
 One way to track that trajectory is through the development of the Star Trek generations from origins to the present.This panel is not a Star Trek fan meeting; it is about using the evolution of Star Trek since the 1960s as a convenient shorthand for charting the evolution of consciousness over its modern, postmodern, and contemporary stages.
 From the often cartoonish space opera of the original series to the emergence of the latest barely comprehensible iteration of the Star Trek universe and its alien denizens, milestones of depth and sophistication can be noted in the portrayals of science, technology, economics, war, peace, and vision of what is to come: matters of the spirit and what makes an entity "human" beyond genetics--values, compassion, respect for diversity, and how reality itself is perceived.
 Through the changing characteristics of Star Trek's shifting universe, we can discern an underlying trajectory in our own consciousness, ever more rapidly in ever more profound ways--a challenging yet hopeful corrective to the Borg-like, zombie-filled, apocalyptic consciousness that visions of the future more and more offer.
 Presentations by Robert Wright, James Clement van Pelt, and TBA.

-How do biological systems confront and survive an ever-changing world?
+How do biological systems confront, survive, and propagate in an ever-changing world?

 This is the central question that defined Charles Darwin’s scientific journey.
 160 years after On the Origin of Species, Natural Selection provides a framework for understanding adaptation at many different scales of biological organization, from protein translation (e.g., ribosomes acting as mRNA message ‘filters’ which determine final protein products), to the immune response (i.e., ‘recognition’ of foreign agents or pathogens by antibodies), to organismal development (e.g., morphogenesis; embryogenesis, etc.), to the origin of species and dynamics of vast ecologies (e.g., rainforest canopies, grasslands, island biogeography, etc.).